humdrum-tools/humdrum-documentation/guide/ch37/index.md

 to be reinterpreted, annotated, or recast in light of newly found documents.

-The kern \``x`\' signifies an "editorial interpretation" \-- that the immediately preceding signifier is interpreted.
+The kern \``x`\' signifies an "editorial interpretation" &mdash; that the immediately preceding signifier is interpreted.
 The kern \``xx`\' also signifies an editorial interpretation where the immediately preceding data token is interpreted.
-The kern \``X`\' signifies an "editorial intervention" \-- that the immediately preceding signifier is an editorial addition.
+The kern \``X`\' signifies an "editorial intervention" &mdash; that the immediately preceding signifier is an editorial addition.
 The kern \``XX`\' also signifies an editorial intervention where the immediately preceding data token is an editorial addition.
-The kern \``y`\' designates a invisible symbol \-- such as an unprinted note or rest that is logically implied.
-The kern \``Y`\' signifies an editorial *sic* marking \-- that the information is encoded literally, but is questionable.
+The kern \``y`\' designates a invisible symbol &mdash; such as an unprinted note or rest that is logically implied.
+The kern \``Y`\' signifies an editorial *sic* marking &mdash; that the information is encoded literally, but is questionable.
 The kern \``?`\' signifies an editorial footnote where the immediately preceding signifier has an accompanying editorial footnote (located in a comment record).
 The kern \``??`\'